duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 ## Recap (So Far)
 The instant answer system works like this at the highest level:

-- We break the query (search terms) down into seperate words, which is a process that happens in the background.
+- We break the query (search terms) down into separate words, which is a process that happens in the background.

 - We see if any of those words or groups of words are **triggers** for any instant answers.
 These **triggers** are defined by the developer when creating an instant answer.
 In the example we used above, the trigger word is "**npm**".

 - If a Spice is triggered, we run its `handle` function.

-- If the Spice's handle function returns a value, it is used to replace our **$1** placeholder in the **spice to** URL, and then a request is made to to that url.
+- If the Spice's handle function returns a value, it is used to replace our **$1** placeholder in the **spice to** URL, and then a request is made to that url.
 When the API responds with a JSON object, it is wrapped, making the JSON object the input to our javascript callback function (which will now define!)

 ------